 The authors also recommend that trail-building within the logged areas be more tightly controlled to reduce disturbance to the understory.
 Previous work has found that 25% of trails in a selectively logged forest were short-cuts or otherwise unnecessary.
 Felton and colleagues recommend that sustainable forestry practices be evaluated critically, and warn against complacently accepting new techniques.
 Forests and biodiversity are dynamic, and sustainability is not achieved simply because most of the trees remain standing after a harvest.
 The authors assert that sustainability can only be evaluated in light of long-term data on biodiversity, regeneration of the understory, and the effects of the harvest cycle.

-Summarised from: Felton, A., J. Wood, A.M.
+Felton, A., J. Wood, A.M.
 Felton, B.Hennessey and D.B.
 Lindenmayera (2008).
 Bird community responses to reduced-impact logging in a certified forestry concession in lowland Bolivia.
 Biological Conservation 141:545-555.